 We love finding old photos and doing our best to locate the scene so we can duplicate the shot.
-When the weather was warm enough for an Easter Picnic, we headed to the East Entrance of the South Unit of the Theodore Roosevelt National Park.
+When the weather was warm enough for a picnic, we headed to the East Entrance of the South Unit of the Theodore Roosevelt National Park.
 It’s a short jaunt, through a prairie dog town.
 Lining up the photo we printed out from the National Park Service, we were able to recreate the shot.

 The East Entrance is still there, but only as a landmark, and accessible only by a short trail, less than one-mile-long through a prairie dog town.

 We discovered that when we lined up this shot, we were very nearly on the old roadbed of Highway 10 that used to wrap around the hills and valleys.

 If you want a quick hike without much effort, the East Entrance Trail will lead you through the prairie dog town to the old entrance and back to your car in about 30 minutes.
 Of course, you can use the short trail as a jumping-off point to go explore the region, climb some hills and see the view.
 We did.

 Do you remember the old rodeo days?
 That’s the topic of this “then and now?”
 The Killdeer Rodeo?